lacchain/LACPass-LACChain-Component/README.md

 3. Please enter the following **User information: first name, family name, last name** and **Account information: email and password**.

-**Note:** After completing the registration information and you click on Create account the account data will be encrypted in the browser's local storage.
+**Note:** After completing the registration information and clicking on `Create account` all account data will be encrypted in the browser's local storage.

 After clicking Create account the following operations are displayed as shown:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/creatingNewAccountDID.png)

 a.
 Generating a new DID

 b.
 Registering Public Keys

 c.
 Changing Controller

 d.
 Signing LACChain ID Credential

 e.
 Auto-issuing the LACChain ID Credential in the wallet

 4. Once the user wallet is setup, the following LACChain ID Credential is displayed with the information registered by the user: